27th October 2025|In Latest News, Children

 What Might Change

 It is now likely that the government will revoke this presumption.
-The proposed reform would remove the automatic assumption that parental involvement benefits the child and instead ensure that child safety and welfare are the primary considerations.
+The proposed reform would remove the automatic assumption that parental involvement benefits the child.
+Instead, it will ensure that child safety and welfare are the primary considerations.

 If a parent is considered a potential risk to their child, the court could restrict their involvement — for example, by ordering supervised contact, indirect contact (such as letters or video calls), or in some cases, no contact at all.